canonical/hotsos/defs/README.md

-This approach provides a way to write checks and analysis in a way that focuses on the structure and logic of the check rather than the underlying implementation and is achieved by using library/shared code (e.g.
-[core](../hotsos/core/plugins)) as much as possible.
+This approach provides a way to write checks and analysis in a way that focuses on the structure and logic of the check rather than the underlying implementation.
+This is achieved by leveraging the properties provided along with library/shared code (e.g. [core](../hotsos/core/plugins)) as much as possible.

-A handler loads yaml definitions as a tree structure, with leaf nodes expressing the checks.
+The yaml definitions are loaded into a tree structure, with leaf nodes containing the consumable information such as checks.
 This structure supports property inheritance so that globals may be defined and superseded at any level.

 In summary:

  * Top directory shares its name with the plugin the checks belong to e.g.
    [openstack](scenarios/openstack).
- * Sub levels contain definitions which can be organised using any combination of files and directories e.g. you could put all definitions in a single file or you could have one file per definition.
-You can then use directories to logically group your definitions or you can use a tree structure within any of the files.
+ * Sub levels contain definitions which can be organised using any combination of files and directories.
+You can then use file or directories to logically group your definitions.
- * This structure uses [ystruct](http://github.com/dosaboy/ystruct) i.e. a
-   tree where each level contains override properties and "content".
+ * The backbone of this approach is based on [ystruct](http://github.com/dosaboy/ystruct) i.e. a tree where each level contains override properties and "content".
    Overrides follow an inheritance model so that they can be defined and superseded at any level.
 The content is always found at the leaf nodes of